 Registered users can access monographs for loan, while journals and special materials can only be viewed in the reading room.
 The reading room computers provide access to e-journals and other electronic resources.

-Stock and research
+Stock and Research

 Since the Library was founded in 1952, media have continually been acquired pursuant to research priorities; currently the FFB holds more than 200,000 media units.
-The FFB is a hybrid library, therefore it provides users with printed monographs and periodicals as well as a comprehensive stock of e-journals, bibliographical and specialized databases.
+The FFB is a hybrid library, therefore it provides users with printed monographs and periodicals as well as a comprehensive stock of e-journals, bibliographical and specialised databases.

 You can access an online catalogue (OPAC), where monographs and journals are indexed as well as special materials, articles published in journals and collective works.
 References to older literature can be searched on conventional files.
 All of the e-journals are indexed in the electronic journals database (EZB), and the bibliographic respectively specialised databases are accessible via the database information system (DBIS).